Katello/katello-client-bootstrap/README.md

                         Title of the Operating System in Foreman that the host is to be associated with --partitiontable=PARTITIONTABLE
-                        Name of the Operating System in Foreman that the host is to be associated with
+                        Name of the Partition Table in Foreman that the host is to be associated with
   -o ORG, --organization=ORG
                         Name of the Organization in Foreman that the host is